runatlantis/terraform-gce-atlantis/examples/complete/README.md

 ## Identity-Aware Proxy

-The Atlantis UI can be secured using Google Cloud's Identity-Aware Proxy (IAP) service, which authenticates users with Google Accounts.
+Google Cloud's Identity-Aware Proxy (IAP) is a service that can be used to secure the Atlantis UI by authenticating users with Google Accounts

 ### Enabling IAP

-Protecting Atlantis using Identity-Aware Proxy is very simple.

-Before you begin:

-- Configure the OAuth Consent Screen
-- Create OAuth credentials

-See [Enabling IAP](https://cloud.google.com/iap/docs/enabling-compute-howto#enabling_iap_console) on how to do this.
+To enable IAP, you will need to configure the OAuth Consent Screen and create OAuth credentials, as described in the [Enabling IAP](https://cloud.google.com/iap/docs/enabling-compute-howto#enabling_iap_console) guide.

-Once you have the OAuth credentials. you simply have to set the `iap` variable.
+ Once you have the OAuth credentials, you can set the `iap` variable to use them.

 ```hcl
 iap = {